-An example of a "law" that was made by executive order was the Deferred Action of Childhood Arrivals (DACA) program, which allowed certain persons who came to the U.S. as children to apply for work authorization and protection from deportation.
+An example of a "law" that was made by executive order was the Deferred Action of Childhood Arrivals (DACA) program, created by President Obama to allow certain persons who came to the U.S. as children to apply for work authorization and protection from deportation.

 No matter how well Congress writes a law, it can't cover or anticipate every possible situation that might come up.
 The federal courts end up making a lot of law just by giving their opinion on what Congress meant when it passed a law.

 Therefore, a single individual might be able to change U.S. immigration law just by challenging an existing law, or the government's interpretation of it, in court.
 The same is true with regard to rules, regulations, and policies of administrative agencies—these can be challenged by an individual and changed by the court.

 One interesting feature of the U.S. legal system is that many challenges to immigration laws, rules, regulations, and policies are decided by the administrative agencies themselves, rather than by judges who are part of the judicial branch of government.
 Congress has said that in certain instances, there is no way to appeal the final decision of an administrative agency.
 In other instances, judges are bound to follow the agency's interpretation of the law even if they disagree.
 All of this restricts a federal judge's ability to change the law in certain areas.

-State and local laws affecting immigration usually are struck down by the courts, because they can't interfere in an area like immigration that is governed by the federal government.
+State and local laws affecting immigration usually are struck down by U.S. courts, because they can't interfere in an area like immigration that is governed by the federal government.